 2. Keep your car in good condition

 Even if you drive one of the top 10 safest cars, keeping your car in good overall health can help to reduce the risk of accidents.
-You can help to extend the life of your car by keeping on top of regular services and MOTs.
-You could also consider driving smoothly, changing car filters regularly, reducing excess weight and learning how to change your car oil at home
+You can help to extend the life of your car by keeping on top of regular car services and MOTs.
+You could also consider driving smoothly, changing car filters regularly, reducing excess weight and learning how to change your car oil at home.

 3. Avoid eating inside the car